philipptrenz/photo-booth/README.md

 ## Run photo-booth

-To run photo-booth the following command should do it for systems with GUI.
+To run photo-booth the following command should do it.
 To run the webapp on port 80 and for the usage of GPIO pins at the Raspberry Pi root privileges are required.

+**Important:** The command needs to be run from a terminal on the GUI, executing via SSH will most likely fail!

 ```
 sudo npm start